squinkylabs/SquinkyVCV/docs/thread-booster.md

 * Kept increasing the number of threads until pops were plainly audible.
 * Added an instance of Thread Boost to see if we could make the pops go away.

-On Windows, we found pop started to happen when we used three cpus.
+On our four code Windows box, we found pops started to happen when we used three cpus.
 Or, if the draw time was really long, it would only take two cpus of hogging.

 Using Thread Booster in the “boost” setting fixed it.

 As we said, this test case is artificial.
 In the real world are pops and clicks ever caused by other threads (outside of VCV) running and competing for CPU cores?
 We don’t know.
 But we suspect that running the audio thread at a higher priority will lessen them.
-Btw: rather than continuing to add one to numLoadThreads and re-build, we imagine that just running additional instances, all set to 1, might do the same thing and be easier.

-If you try this, and want to report any results feel free to use our GitHub issues.
-Or a comment on our Facebook page if you prefer.